igrigorik/ga-beacon/README.md

 * **WebSite URL: https://ga-beacon.appspot.com/ (important)**
 * Click "Get Tracking ID", copy the `UA-XXXXX-X` ID on next page.

-Now, just add a tracking image to the page you want to track:
+Next, add a tracking image to the pages you want to track:

 * _https://ga-beacon.appspot.com/UA-XXXXX-X/repo-name/page-name_
 * `UA-XXXXX-X` should be your tracking ID